Having a good night in the mountains is paramount: so you can recover from the efforts of the day and be in shape for the day ahead of you.

 2- Occasional hiker

 The inflatable or auto-inflatable pads are quite expensive and even very expensive for some.
-For an occasional or rare practice, a basic foam pad will do the job.
+For an occasional hike, a basic foam pad will do the job.

-Your nights will be a little more “difficult” but that is also the joy of sleeping outdoor in the mountain.
+Your nights will be a little more “difficult” but that is also the joy of sleeping outdoors in the mountain.

 3- Regular Hikers / Hiking from base camp

 Are you looking for a compromise between space and comfort?
-Choose then an inflatable or a self-inflating model.
+Then choose an inflatable or a self-inflating model.

 The prices are higher than a traditional foam pad, but the investment is really worth it.
-Your sleep will really be better on a comfort level.
+Your sleep will really be more comfortable.

-Are you looking for the the lightest possible hiking pad?
+Are you looking for the lightest possible hiking pad?
 Three options are available:

 - A basic foam pad